x-square/data_analytics/24-01-advanced-data-analytics.md

 ### Meeting notes

-Now that you are working as Automatidata’s latest data analytics professional, you are given access to the company network and set up with a company email account (your first initial and last name, followed by @automatidata.org).
+Now that you are working as Automatidata's latest data analytics professional, you are given access to the company network and set up with a company email account (your first initial and last name, followed by @automatidata.org).

 Opening your inbox, you notice an email from your supervisor, Deshawn.

 **From**: Deshawn Washington\
 **Subject**: Review meeting notes

 If you are able to read this, then your company accounts have been created!
 Now is the perfect time to get started.
 Last week, I attended an internal meeting with our leadership team about a new project we are about to begin.
-You’ll receive more information in the next few days, but I would like you to be aware of some needs that were identified by our leadership team.
+You'll receive more information in the next few days, but I would like you to be aware of some needs that were identified by our leadership team.
 Here is an excerpt from the notes I took during the Automatidata leadership team meeting.
-I’ve organized the points by the person who made them.
+I've organized the points by the person who made them.

 Uli King  (Senior Project Manager)

 - The data team will need a global-level project document to outline the goals and milestones.
 - I am working closely with Titus Nelson over at the New York City Taxi and Limo Commission.
-He has requested some visuals to share with TLC’s executives.
+He has requested some visuals to share with TLC's executives.

 Luana Rodriquez (Senior Data Analyst)